AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Record Types
 ------------

-|SPARK| does not permit partial default initialization of record objects
-and the default initialization expressions must not have variable inputs.
+Default initialization expressions must not have variable inputs in |SPARK|.

 .. centered:: **Legality Rules**